 Supplies to Make Geology Gemstone Slime

 My boys have a rock tumbler and the rocks they polished with the tumbler were a great size, but rocks with a less polished finish stick better in the slime.
-Make sure the rocks are clean and not breaking down in anyway.
+The choice is yours which rocks and stones you incorporate, but it was fun trying out all the different types to see how they worked in our slime.
+Just make sure the rocks are clean and not breaking down in anyway.

 Add 1/2 cup of glue to a bowl (or one regular sized bottle), sprinkle with 1/4 teaspoon of baking soda.
 Mix well.
 Add a few drops of food coloring of your choice and mix.

 Start incorporating the buffered saline a few drops at a time.
 Mix well each time you add a few drops.
 Once it starts to pull together add some saline to your hands and pick up the slime to start working it with your hands.
 It will start out very sticky, but as you knead and work it, the stickiness will go away.

 Once you have a nice slime incorporate your favorite rocks and gemstones.

 Explore and play with your geology gemstone slime!

 One of the ways we enjoyed playing with this slime was to incorporate various stones, then have someone else try and identify them as they played with the slime.